vamsikumargudala/dsa-guide/Notes/Practice/Lists/Lists.md

 ## Introduction

-A **list** is a mutable, ordered collection of items.
+A **list** is a mutable, ordered collection of items in sequence.
 Lists can store any data type, including other lists, and are accessed by 0-based indices (from the left) or negative indices (from the right).
 Lists are implemented as dynamic arrays and are widely used for storing groups of related data.

 ---